nojronatron/java-code-challenges/docs/readme-largestPossibleProductChallenge.md

 Space Efficiency: O(1)

 Problem?
 It fails to meet Edge Case requirements, so efficiency doesn't really matter.

+### Using a Stack Algorithm Analysis

+Time: O(n)

+Space: O(n) :arrow_right: I did not add code to limit the number of entries so the Stack *could* reach the same size as the input collection.

+Problem?
+Only that Space O(n) is a little large for some scenarios, and this could be improved.

 ## Code and Test Cases